polise/audio-player/server/README.md

 I think I did a good job of writing fairly clean code and am happy with the level of parameter validation and error handling that I put in given the time constraint and context.

+I put all of the work in `/server` preemptively.
+I figured for this exercise, the frontend application could sit in an `/app` directory in the same repository.

 Were I to have more time, I would focus on improving the `/play` endpoint in the following ways:

 1. When the song plays, an error shows up (`warning: Didn't have any audio data in callback (buffer underflow)`).
 I didn't have a lot of time to look into this today, but would not allow that to go into production code.